PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Related Work

 \subsection{Direct Preference Optimization}

 Direct Preference Optimization (DPO)~\cite{dpo} is proposed to align LLMs with human preferences and has been adopted in image~\cite{diffusiondpo,image_dpo_1,image_dpo_2,image_dpo_3} and video~\cite{videodpo,physhpo,flowdpo,densedpo,ipo} generation.
 For example, DiffusionDPO~\cite{diffusiondpo} finetunes a text-to-image diffusion model with human-annotated preference image pairs.
 VideoDPO~\cite{videodpo} adapts DiffusionDPO into T2V generation.
 However, these DPO frameworks mainly improve the visual quality and aesthetics.
-In addition, these DPO methods suffer from a severe low-efficiency problem because they need to copy a full model as the reference and they also lack sufficient guidance of physics, which makes the preference signal less reliable and limits the improvement on physical consistency.
-Our work aims to cope with these research problems.
+In addition, these DPO methods suffer from a severe low-efficiency problem because they need to copy a full model as the reference, which occupies redundant GPU memory.
+Our work focused on solving these research problems.